hfoffani/MP-controller/README.md

 follows this general structure:

 * At each sampling instance, a predictive controller:
-    1. Takes a measurement of the system state or output
+    1. Measures the system state or output
     2. Computes a sequence of inputs over a finite time horizon
         * Using an internal model to predict states at future times
-        * Minimising some cost function of future states and inputs
+        * Minimizing some cost function of future states and inputs
         * While not violating any constraints on states and inputs
     3. Implements the first part of the optimal sequence (discarding the rest)
 * Each new measurement is used to calculate a new input
 * Prediction horizon recedes with time

-This project consider the car as an object moving in a 2D plane so the model consists of the _x_ and _y_ position, the velocity _v_ and the heading angle _Ψ_.
+This project considers the car as an object moving in a 2D plane, so the model consists of the _x_ and _y_ position, the velocity _v_ and the heading angle _Ψ_.